diyaahuja/Custom-Assembler-and-Simulator/README.md

 Designed a custom assembler and simulator using python for a 16-bit ISA that supports six encoding types of instructions, seven general-purpose registers, and one flag register.
 The address size is 8 bits, and it is double-addressable.
 Along with that, graphs for each instruction set can also be generated.

 ## Assembler
-Converts the given assembly language script to binary
+Converts the given assembly language script to binary.

 ## Simulator
 Uses the binary language commands (converted from assembly language) to simulate according to instructions given.
 The values of registers are dumped after execution of each command.